(866) 678-8505

 Rotten Egg Smell

-• Engine oil leak: An engine oil leak can cause a rotten egg smell in a car when the leaking oil comes into contact with the hot surfaces of the engine or exhaust system.
-As the oil burns off due to the heat, it can produce a sulfurous odor similar to rotten eggs.
+A rotten egg smell in cars comes from a gas known as sulfur dioxide The catalytic converter fuel pressure regulator fuel filter etc can exaggerate this gas if theres a processing fault creating an odor The main causes for a rotten egg smell on a car are Engine oil leak An engine oil leak can cause a rotten egg smell in a car when the leaking oil comes into contact with the hot surfaces of the engine or exhaust system As the oil burns off due to the heat it can produce a sulfurous odor similar t...
+Learn More about the Symptom

 Select the state and town where this fix should be performed

-Car Battery Replacement in States of
+Car Battery Replacement in states of

 Is Car Battery Replacement